27April2018

 The entire Y-ECCO Committee would like to thank all participants for attending the workshop and helping to make it a very successful edition.
 Each year the number of participants increases, for which we are very grateful.
 We very much look forward to welcoming you all at the 5th Y-ECCO Basic Science Workshop, which will be held in Copenhagen in 2019 on the Wednesday afternoon.
 Stay tuned for updates and details on the exact programme and a new feature to be included during the 2019 workshop.

-Posted in ECCO News, Committee News, ECCO'18, Congress News, Y-ECCO, Volume 13, Issue 1
+Posted in ECCO News, Committee News, Congress News, ECCO'18, Y-ECCO, Volume 13, Issue 1